collaborativebioinformatics/Cis_and_trans_effects_on_variant_penetrance/README.md

 ## Pipeline

-We are assuming that the genotypes are in PLINK format split by chromosome and reside in a directory here called "testPlink", [click to download](https://www.ebi.ac.uk/biostudies/studies/S-BSST936) all files, and make sure it's in the testPlink folder
+We are assuming that the genotypes are in PLINK format split by chromosome and reside in a directory here called "testPlink", [click to download](https://www.ebi.ac.uk/biostudies/studies/S-BSST936) the example files (97 files in total), and make sure it's in the testPlink folder

 ### Step 1: Extract Local Ancestry PCs